paritytech/parity-bridge/README.md

 ### current functionality

-the bridge allows users to deposit ether into a smart contract on `home` and get it on `foreign` in form of a token balance. it also allows users to withdraw their tokens on `foreign` and get back their deposited ether on `home`. users can freely transfer tokens between each other on `foreign`.
+the bridge allows users to deposit ether into a smart contract on `home` and get it on `foreign` in form of a token balance. it also allows users to withdraw their tokens on `foreign` and get the equivalent ether on `home`. on `foreign` users can freely transfer tokens between each other.

 `foreign` is assumed to use PoA (proof of authority) consensus. relays between the chains happen in a byzantine fault tolerant way using the authorities of `foreign`.